techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 sudo yum install ruby # CentOS, Fedora, or RHEL
 ```

-Now that Ruby is installed or at the minimum required version, let's install Travis-ci CLI with the following command:
+Now that Ruby is installed or at the minimum required version, let's install [Travis CI](https://travis-ci.org/) CLI with the following command:

 ```bash
 gem install travis -v 1.8.8 --no-rdoc --no-ri